etcd-io/etcd/Documentation/op-guide/runtime-configuration.md

 The new member will run as a part of the cluster and immediately begin catching up with the rest of the cluster.

-If you are adding multiple members the best practice is to configure a single member at a time and verify it starts correctly before adding more new members.
+If adding multiple members the best practice is to configure a single member at a time and verify it starts correctly before adding more new members.
-If you add a new member to a 1-node cluster, the cluster cannot make progress before the new member starts because it needs two members as majority to agree on the consensus.
-You will only see this behavior between the time `etcdctl member add` informs the cluster about the new member and the new member successfully establishing a connection to the existing one.
+If adding a new member to a 1-node cluster, the cluster cannot make progress before the new member starts because it needs two members as majority to agree on the consensus.
+This behavior only happens between the time `etcdctl member add` informs the cluster about the new member and the new member successfully establishing a connection to the existing one.

 #### Error Cases When Adding Members